 Every generation produces some people of radical imagination.
 They perform equivalent movements of thought and vision.
 They take flight in studios or studies, workshops or stages, streets or galleries.
 When they settle, they have left indelible acts of art: a dance, a composition, a poem, or a creation that defies boundaries and labels.

-The Skirball Tapes will speak to artists of radical imagination who have left indelible acts.
-They will reflect on their flights of thought and vision.
+The Skirball Tapes reveal diverse people of radical imagination who shaping indelible acts that will provoke, inspire, and change us.
+They reflect on their flights of thought and vision.
 What were they thinking?
 What were their visions?
 What was their struggle to ascend?
 How did they leave an earth that could mire them?

 I am privileged to be the host of the Skirball Tapes, and want to share, with our audience, my wonder at courageous creativity and defiance of the gravity of the ordinary.